Patashu/Achronal-Dungeon/README.md

 Play here: https://patashu.itch.io/achronal-dungeon

 Controls:

-* WASD/Arrow keys to move.
-Hold Shift to run.
+* WASD or Mouse to Move
-* Mouse over things to learn more about them.
+* Mouse Over to Inspect
-* z/u/Backspace to undo.
-(Hold shift to undo an individual step.)
+* Z to Undo
-* R to restart (equivalent to holding down undo).
+* R to Restart
+* X+Dir to Use Greenality
-* Esc to Meta-Restart (refunding all spent Greenalities).
+* Esc to Meta-Restart (refunding Greenalities)
-* X to use Warp Wings.
+* X to Use Warp Wings

+Extra controls;
+* Shift+dir to run.
-* X+Dir to use Greenality.
+* Shift+undo to undo just an individual step.
 * M or click on the note icon in the top right corner to toggle SFX.
 * P or click on the slime icon in the top right corner to toggle animations.
 * (DEBUG BUILDS ONLY) ` to toggle Wallhack.